 For additional information on Funeral Service as a career, the Bureau of Labor Statistics of the U.S. Department of Labor each year publishes information in the Occupational Outlook Handbook, which contains articles about each profession.
-For the online article on Funeral Directors, go to www.bls.gov/oco/ocos011.htm.

 STATE LICENSURE REQUIREMENTS

 Funeral Service is a licensed vocation requiring each candidate to pass a licensing examination.
 The laws prescribing requirements for the license vary from state to state ... go to www.theconferenceonline.org (click on "Resources" and then "State Licensing Requirements").
 If you have been convicted of a criminal offense, check with the Funeral Service Licensing Board of the state in which you wish to be licensed to ensure that the conviction will not jeopardize your ability to qualify for licensure in that state.